“Full Coworking Occupancy” to “Full Coworking Revenue”

 Occupancy vs. rate = revenue

 Anyone managing a coworking space would look at a fully booked calendar and have a hard time not getting excited.
 The trouble with 100% occupancy is that it doesn’t necessarily translate into the highest revenue.
 Don’t forget to focus on the actual revenue and compare it to the potential of the property - market data can provide invaluable visibility when it comes to this benchmarking.
-In simplistic terms, even if you’re booked every night, you may still have made more revenue with fewer bookings at a higher rate..
+In simplistic terms, even if you’re booked every month, you may still have made more revenue with fewer bookings at a higher rate..

 For example, imagine that your 50 desks are 90% occupied at $500 per desk month, you’ll project a Gross Booking Revenue (GBR) of $22,500 for the month.
 Your neighbour meanwhile, is booking desks at $780 per month.
 They’re only at 60% occupancy, but their 50 desks will be making them $23,400.
 That’s 4% more revenue, which works out at a not-too-shabby $10,800 more per year.
 And all of that with 30% less occupancy.
 So it’s clear that revenue is also sensitive to desk rate.